 Boris Johnson inadvertently thanks Vladimir Putin for ‘inspirational leadership’

-The former PM quickly corrected himself, saying he meant Ukrainian president Volodymyr Zelensky.
+Former PM quickly corrects himself, saying he meant Ukrainian president Volodymyr Zelensky

 Boris Johnson made a significant verbal slip-up as he thanked Vladimir Putin instead of Volodymyr Zelensky for his “inspirational leadership”.